Find AA Meetings in Oregon

 Major Cities with AA Support in Oregon

-Portland, Oregon's most active AA community, hosts 236 meetings.
-Other major cities include Eugene, Bend, Salem, and more, each offering multiple weekly meetings to support recovery at every stage.
+Portland, Oregon's most active AA community, hosts 232 meetings.
+Other major cities include Eugene, Bend, Salem, and more, each running multiple meetings per week.

 Portland